xdenb43/display-comfort-configurations/README.md

 - Smartphones and tablets:
   - Priority is given to display settings for everyday use, optimized for long-term visual comfort and text readability.
 - TVs:
-  - Priority is given to color correction for entertainment content such as movies and TV shows.
+  - Priority is given to display settings and color correction for entertainment content such as movies and TV shows.

 ## Disclaimer